srihithaavaidya/Unit-3-Project/README.md

 ### **Getting Started**
 ---
-The repository contains four total files - the README file, Feeder 3.1 (procedure for creating data subset), the original County Public Health Data, and the smaller-subset of the County Public Health Data.
+The repository contains four total files - the README file, Data subset Instructions, the original County Public Health Data, and the smaller-subset of the County Public Health Data.
 You can get started by interacting with the repository to use the subset or by re-createing the methods employed to create the subset.

 ***To interact with the repository and use the subset data:***